Tradition. Perfektion. Innovation.

-Cast iron with nodular graphite EN-GJS (GGG) - Sphere cast
+Cast iron with nodular graphite EN-GJS (GGG) - ductile iron

-Cast iron with nodular graphite EN-GJS (called also sphere casting) is an iron-carbon-material that carbon part being available as graphite mainly globular is (spherical) formed.
-This nodular graphite, which is already there in the cast state, characterises the material behaviour of cast irons with nodular graphite.
-Through the spherical forming of the graphite, the notching is minimal.
-In this way a high tensile strength is reached in the case of good percentage elongation after fracture.
+Cast iron with nodular graphite EN-GJS (ductile iron) is an iron-carbon material, the carbon part of which occurs mainly as graphite in globular form.
+This nodular graphite, which already exists as cast, characterises the material behaviour of cast iron with nodular graphite.
+The notch effect is minimal due to the spherical shape of the graphite.
+Thus, a high tensile strength is reached together with a good elongation.

 DIN EN 1563